amaratariq/FoundationChestCT/ReadMe.md

 The updated model file includes modifications made to the original vaector quantized VAE model in terms of batch normalization

-train.py contains code for self-supervised training through masked image pregion prediction.
+FoundationChestCT.py contains code for self-supervised training through masked image pregion prediction.

+python3 FoundationChestCT.py --train_file /path/to/training/file --validation_file /path/to/validation/data

-Dataloader is provided, please plug in your own data file (csv format) with the volume_location
+Dataloader is provided, please plug in your own data file (csv format) with the volume_location column